neuroinformatics-unit/derotation/README.md

 ## Join the Development

 Contributions to `derotation` are encouraged, whether to fix a bug, develop a new feature, or improve documentation.
+Get in touch through our [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/channel/495735-Derotation).

 - [Open an issue](https://github.com/neuroinformatics-unit/derotation/issues) to report a bug or request a new feature.